 Recently, the structures of the NS12 and E3 protein were determined by X-ray crystallography.
 Until we have the structures for all the proteins of the Zika virus, we will use approximate structures derived from a process called homology modeling.

-NS1 protein structure determined by X-ray crystallography
+NS1 protein structure determined by X-ray crystallography2

-E glicoprotein structure determined by X-ray crystallography
+E glicoprotein structure determined by X-ray crystallography3

 Homology modeling is a computational tool which helps to obtain 3D coordinates of proteins based on homologous protein, when there is no experimental data available.
 Several steps compose the process: (1) identification of template; (2) single or multiple primary sequence alignments; (3) model building for the target based on the 3D structure of the template; (4) model refinement, analysis of alignments, gap deletions and additions, and (5) model validation.4 In case of ZIKV proteins, the process involves using the genetic information for the Zika proteins and looking for very similar target proteins from other organisms, such as the dengue virus, West Nile virus, Murray Valley encephalitis virus and Japanese encephalitis virus, for which some of the protein structures are known.
 These known structures are then used as the basis to develop models of the targets that likely resemble the Zika proteins.
 We have recently described the development of multiple ZIKV homology models for the proteins NS5, FtsJ, HELICc, DEXDc, Peptidase S7, NS1, E Stem, Glycoprotein M, propeptide, capsid and glycoprotein E.5